viglesiasce/chef-provisioning-recipes/README.md

 By default the tool uses the config.yml found in the current working directory.
 The default profile is used when no command line option is passed to the deployer.

+The image should be [Ubuntu Trusty](https://cloud-images.ubuntu.com/trusty/current/) with at least 5GB of free space on the root file system.

 The following environment variables can be used instead of hardcoding
 credentials: